edgelesssys/marblerun.sh/content/docs/tasks/add-service.md

 ---
-title: "Adding a Service"
+title: "Adding a service"
 date: 2020-11-14T16:28:16+05:30
 draft: false
 weight: 4
 ---

-# Add a service
+# Adding a service

 Adding a service to your application requires two steps: